Skip to main content

 “I recently completed [number] supervised clinical hours in a high-volume dialysis unit, focusing on strict infection control and patient monitoring.”

-Avoid writing “detail-oriented” or “team player.”
-Replace adjectives with dialysis-specific actions like machine calibration, ultrafiltration monitoring, or vascular access checks.
+Skip generic phrases like “detail-oriented” or “team player.”
+Instead, use dialysis-specific actions such as machine calibration, ultrafiltration monitoring, or vascular access checks to illustrate your skills.

 See what to include